 Acheson: The Secretary of State Who Created the American World by James Chace

 Monet in the 20th Century Catalog of the exhibition by Paul Hayes Tucker, with George T.M.
-Shackelford, by MaryAnne Stevens, and essays by Romy Golan, by John House, by Michael Leja
+Shackelford and MaryAnne Stevens, and essays by Romy Golan and John House and Michael Leja

 Faust’s Metropolis: A History of Berlin by Alexandra Richie

 Capital Dilemma: Germany’s Search for a New Architecture of Democracy by Michael Z. Wise

 Turnaround: How America’s Top Cop Reversed the Crime Epidemic by William Bratton, with Peter Knobler

 Getting Away With Murder: How Politics Is Destroying the Criminal Justice System by Susan Estrich

 Toward Another Shore: Russian Thinkers Between Necessity and Chance by Aileen M. Kelly